billurgorgulu/billurgorgulu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD candidate at the Department of Economics at the University of Toronto, and the Manager of the Toronto Experimental Economics Lab ([TEEL](https://teel.economics.utoronto.ca)).
+I am a PhD candidate at the Department of Economics at the University of Toronto and the Manager of the Toronto Experimental Economics Lab ([TEEL](https://teel.economics.utoronto.ca)).

-My research interests are behavioral economics, microeconomic theory, and experimental economics.
-I am currently working on memory, learning, and decision making under uncertainty and over time.
-I use theoretical and experimental methods to explore decision making.
+My research lies at the intersection of behavioral economics, microeconomic theory, and experimental economics.
+I am currently working on how individuals learn, remember, and make decisions under uncertainty and over time.
+I use theoretical and experimental methods to study these questions.

 I will be on the 2025-2026 job market.